 It’s early on a Friday night in Ho Chi Minh City, and local children are gathering for a martial arts class.
-The same scene plays out nightly against a backdrop of the first EKOCENTER in Asia, which opened last year just 2 kilometers from the Coca-Cola bottling plant that serves Southern Vietnam.
+The same scene plays out nightly against a backdrop of the first EKOCENTER in Asia, which opened last year just 2 kilometers from the

 I arrived a few hours earlier with a small camera crew to document our progress.
 As the local team had explained, there wasn’t a need to organize any special activities.
 On any given day, a steady stream of local residents arrive to fill water from a tap that never shuts off and take advantage of vocational training and exercise facilities.
 As children arrive on their bikes, the teacher asks me if I can pose for a picture with him.